Faculty Talks

 Faculty Talk: Sara Johnson on the Horror of Orientalism

 2024-25 Faculty Talk.
-"The Horror of Orientalism: Plutarch's Artaxerxes meets the internet." with Sara Johnson, Associate Professor, Classics and Ancient Mediterranean Studies.
+"The Horror of Orientalism: Plutarch's Artaxerxes meets the internet." with Sara Raup Johnson, Associate Professor, Classics and Ancient Mediterranean Studies.
 October 30, 12:30pm, UCHI Conference Room.

 The Horror of Orientalism: Plutarch’s Artaxerxes Meets the Internet